-It is the purpose of this Division to promote the public health, safety and general welfare: and to minimize those losses described above by provisions designed to; to establish or maintain the community's eligibility for participation in the National Flood Insurance Program (NFIP) as defined in 44 Code of Federal Regulations (CFR) 59.22(a)(3); and to meet the requirements of 44 CFR 60.3(d) by applying the provisions of this Division to:
+It is the purpose of this Division to promote the public health, safety and general welfare; to minimize those losses described above to establish or maintain the City's eligibility for participation in the National Flood Insurance Program (NFIP) as defined in 44 Code of Federal Regulations (CFR) 59.22(a)(3); and to meet the requirements of 44 CFR 60.3(d) by applying the provisions of this Division to:

-- A. restrict or prohibit uses which are dangerous to health, safety, or property in times of flooding or cause increased flood heights or velocities; - B. require that uses vulnerable to floods, including public facilities that serve these_suchuses, be provided with flood protection at the time of initial construction; - C. protect individuals from buying lands that are unsuited for intended purposes because of due to the flood hazard; and
+- A. restrict or prohibit uses which are dangerous to health, safety, or property in times of flooding or cause increased flood heights or velocities; - B. require that uses vulnerable to floods, including public facilities that serve such uses, be provided with flood protection at the time of initial construction; - C. protect individuals from buying lands that are unsuited for intended purposes due to the flood hazard; and